Uganda, which has the second-youngest population in the world, is

 The experts are saying the issue of sustainable food production and

-supply is not being addressed at national level and this could cause
+supply is not being addressed at the national level and this could cause

 disruptions, hence posing a risk in agricultural productivity due to the

-unavailability of agricultural labour and the inability to get food to markets.
+unavailability of agricultural labor and the inability to get food to markets.